clandestin/esp8266-firmware/COMMANDS.md

 ```

 ##adc/int
-Subscribes on notifications with ADC value with some period.
+Subscribes to notifications with a ADC value with some period.

 *Parameters*:
 Json with set of key-value, where key is ADC channel and value is period in milliseconds or ‘disable’ for disabling.
 ‘0’ value also means disable.
 Period can be from 250 till 8388607 ms.